Brandon Wardell (comedian): Career

 In addition to stand-up, Wardell has written articles for Vice, The Washington Post, and Four Pins.
 In November 2017, Wardell began recording a podcast entitled Yeah, But Still with co-host Jack Wagner.

 In 2016, Wardell received internet fame for popularizing the "dicks out for Harambe" meme.
 In 2021, Wardell reportedly signed with the Creative Artists Agency (CAA).

+He has also canvassed for the Democratic Socialists of America.